yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 For example, the root hyperplane in the example above is chosen poorly as most points lie to its left, violating desirability trait #1:

+{% include image.html url="/assets/images/posts/spacial_partitions/bad_hyperplane.png" %}

+While this one seems better:

-{% include image.html url="/assets/images/posts/spacial_partitions/points_with_hyperplane.png" %}
+{% include image.html url="/assets/images/posts/spacial_partitions/better_hyperplane.png" %}

-It is clear how one could optimize for trait #1, but it's not very clear how to do so for trait #2.

 #### Degrees of Freedom
 When choosing the hyperplanes there are two things we are actually choosing: